Iqra9898tahir/playwright-basics-to-advanced/01-javascript-basics/README.md

 Page loading

-API calls
+Network requests (API calls)

-File operations
+File system operations

-JavaScript handles these using asynchronous programming so the program does not freeze.
+JavaScript uses asynchronous mechanisms so that long-running tasks do not freeze the program.

-(Details covered in next topic)
+Detailed async concepts are covered in later sections.

-Why This Matters in Automation
+Playwright Relevance

+In Playwright:

+Browser interactions are asynchronous

-Browser actions take time
+Page loads and element actions take time

-Network calls are slow

-Automation scripts must wait correctly
+Tests must wait correctly for actions to complete

-This is why async/await is used in Playwright
+Because of this, Playwright relies heavily on:

+async

+await

+Without understanding JavaScript basics, Playwright scripts become unreliable.

-Interview Notes
+Interview Questions (with Answers)
+1. Is JavaScript synchronous or asynchronous?

+Answer:
-JavaScript is single-threaded but supports asynchronous operations
+JavaScript is synchronous by default but supports asynchronous operations using callbacks, promises, and async/await.

-Playwright automation scripts rely heavily on async/await
+2. Why is JavaScript called single-threaded?

+Answer:
+JavaScript executes code on a single main thread, meaning it processes one task at a time.
+Asynchronous operations are handled using the event loop.

+3. Why is async/await important in Playwright?

+Answer:
+Browser actions take time.
+Async/await ensures Playwright waits for actions like page load, element visibility, and network responses before continuing execution.